cosmofur/EX716/README.md

 One change from typical 'FOR' loops in higher level languages, is that the loop will exit immediaatly from the top of the loop, once the ending state is reached, so a loop from 1 to 10 will only run the code block from 1 to 9 and exit on 10.
-Also the Index is a SIGNED number, so rangnes over 0x7fff will require starting with a negative value.
+Also the Index is a SIGNED number, so ranges over 0x7fff will require starting with a negative value.
 Typical use
   @ForIA2V Index 1 TopValue
      code